prolike/prolike.io/_blueprints/gdpr-filedrop.md

 The intended reciver will get an automated notification via email, containing a download-link which is only valid for a limited amount of time

-### Use case 2 - ekstern partner uploads file to client
+### Use case 2 - external partner uploads file to client

 The external partner or client has login-free access to a web interface.
 The files are dragged and dropped on the interface.
 In the process the external partner will fill in a few properties like, sender, project, case ID.